LAST UPDATED: April 15, 2021

 - You can also use chains in muddy driving conditions.
 But be sure to remove the chains when you return to regular roads to protect your vehicle's tires and the road surface.

-- You will need to drive a little bit slower when you have snow chains on your tires.
-We recommend driving 30 mph or slower.
+- You will need to drive a little bit slower when you have tire chains on your tires.
+We recommend driving 30 miles per hour or slower.
 In addition, try to not brake hard or accelerate fast when using them.

 - Make sure you purchase the right size because if they don't fit well, they may cause an accident.
 The best car chains will perform better than winter tires because they are thicker than tire tread and firmly grip the road surface.

 - Consider keeping two sets of tire chains and/or cables in your vehicle at all times, especially if you live in an area that gets a lot of snow.
 That way, if something breaks you will have a backup.

 - Understand that chain-sizing tables are approximate.
 After testing their fit on your vehicle, drive a short distance and check the fit once again.
 They may settle differently on the tires after you drive with them.

 Q. Do chains ruin your tires?